Anxiety & Stress

-Catherine Hallissey, Child Psychologist discusses the topic of Anxiety on My OT University which you can learn more about by clicking here.
+Catherine Hallissey, Child Psychologist discusses the topic of Anxiety on my course which you can learn more about by clicking here

 As an OT I focus on human potential and that the child in front of me can be actualised as an individual and not as a deviation to be normalised.

 Keep reading about other topics by exploring some of my other blog posts:

 CONTENT DISCLAIMER: Jessica Kennedy is a Certified Occupational Therapist.
 All information on the website is for informational purposes only and is not a replacement for medical advice from your physician.
 Please consult with a medical professional if you suspect any medical or developmental issues with your child.
 Do not rely on the information on the website as an alternative to advice from your medical professional or healthcare provider.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment as a result of any information provided on the website.
 All medical information on the website is for informational purposes only.
 All activities outlined on the website are designed for completion with adult supervision.
 Please use your own judgment with your child and do not provide objects that could pose a choking hazard to young children.
 Never leave a child unattended during these activities.
 Please be aware of and follow all age recommendations on all products used in these activities.
 My OT & Me is not liable for any injury when replicating any of the activities found on this blog or website.